vuejs/vuex/docs/es/actions.md

   // ...
   methods: {
     ...mapActions([
-      'increment', // map this.increment() to this.$store.dispatch('increment')
+      'increment', // Mapear this.increment() a this.$store.dispatch('increment')

-      // mapActions also supports payloads:
+      // mapActions también acepta payloads:
-      'incrementBy' // this.incrementBy(amount) maps to this.$store.dispatch('incrementBy', amount)
+      'incrementBy' // this.incrementBy(amount) se mapea a this.$store.dispatch('incrementBy', amount)
     ]),
     ...mapActions({
       add: 'increment' // map this.add() to this.$store.dispatch('increment')